How to treat troubled skin

 You may wish to opt for a soft foaming cleanser as they're more gentle on the skin, are more effective in cleansing away excess oil and leaves a refreshing sensation afterwards.

 Beware of over cleansing as you may irritate the skin.
 Daily cleansing isn't meant to rid your face of pimples, but to keep excess oil production at bay.

 Look for brands that specifically cater to skincare

 When it comes to your skin, make sure you find the right brand for you.
-Trusted brands like Garnier, Beauty By Nicholas and L'Oreal offer a variety of softening cleansers, soothing treatments and exfoliants specifically tailored to remedy troubled skin.
+Trusted brands like Garnier and L'Oreal offer a variety of softening cleansers, soothing treatments and exfoliants specifically tailored to remedy troubled skin.